PABannier/fgfr3mut/README.md

 ## Data Availability

-We provide a script `download.py` which downloads the Chowder weights of the pre-screening model, as well as the slide features of `TCGA-BLCA` extracted with a private Wide ResNet50 trained on `TCGA-COAD`.
+We provide a script `download.py` which downloads the Chowder weights of the pre-screening model, as well as the slide features of `TCGA-BLCA` extracted with [Bioptimus' H0 extractor](https://github.com/bioptimus/releases/tree/main/models/h-optimus/v0?utm_source=owkin&utm_medium=referral&utm_campaign=h-bioptimus-o).

 ## Instructions